 Whether you choose to enjoy your steak dinner with chips/fries, a baked potato, a sweet potato, mash, or any other accompaniments for that matter, the cut of meat you select literally determines the overall quality of your dinner.

 There are many different cuts of steak, and there are many different varieties, yet we can all agree on the fact that Wagyu beef is one of the finest, most luxurious, decadent, and top-quality forms of steak out there.

 What Is Wagyu beef?

 Wagyu beef is one of the most expensive steaks in existence.
-Renowned for its amazing fat marbling, its buttery soft texture, and its unmissable umami flavours, Wagyu is found on the menu of Michelin starred restaurants all over the globe, and for very good reason.
+Renowned for its amazing fat marbling, its buttery soft texture, and its unmissable umami flavours, Wagyu is found on the menu of Michelin-starred restaurants all over the globe, be it in the best steakhouse in Beverly Hills or in a swanky pop-up in Tokyo, and for very good reason.
 Wagyu means ‘Japanese cow’, though this isn’t just a term used to describe any cow originating in Japan.
 The luxurious version of Wagyu which meat-eaters know and love is a unique breed of cattle which creates the delicious fat marbling that makes this cut of meat so amazing.

 With Wagyu, the fat is metabolized internally, which is why you get the amazing fat marbling patterns in the meat.
 Instead of storing fat outside the muscle, they store it inside.